uiuc-kang-lab/zkml/README.md

 ## Contact us

-If you're interested in extending or using zkml, please contact us at `ddkang [at] g.illinois.edu`.
+If you're interested in extending or using sysX, please contact us at `ddkang [at] g.illinois.edu`.